GluuFederation/docs-gg-prod/3.1.3/source/index.md

 - oxd offers a freemium pricing model based on the number of active OAuth2 clients it creates in an authorization server.

-- oxd will create two clients in the authorization server for each API secured by Gluu Gateway.
+- oxd creates two clients in the authorization server for each API secured by Gluu Gateway.

-- oxd includes up to 10 free clients per month.
+- The first 10 clients created by oxd each month are free.
 Additional clients active for longer than 5 consecutive days are billed $10 per month.

 - Learn more about oxd's [freemium pricing model](https://gluu.org/docs/oxd/3.1.3.1/#pricing-billing) in the docs.